Tree Service vs Landscape Service — What’s the Difference?

 Is a landscape service cheaper for tree work?
 Sometimes the quote is lower.
 The total cost — including the tree’s reduced lifespan, the property damage when something goes wrong, and the rework when the cuts are bad — is usually higher.

 Who plants the new tree after a removal?
 Either can.
 Tree services bring planting-depth and root-collar expertise.
 Landscape services bring species-selection expertise.
-For an ornamental variety we often refer to a landscape designer.
+For an ornamental variety, a landscape designer is often the better referral.

-Will you do my regular yard maintenance?
-No. We are a tree service.
-We refer mowing and bed work to landscape crews we trust.
+Does Tallahassee Tree Service do regular yard maintenance?
+No. We’re a tree-service dispatch line and refer mowing and bed work to landscape crews we trust.

 Who handles a fallen tree after a storm?
-Tree service for the tree itself, landscape service for the yard cleanup after.
-We do the wood and rigging; the landscape crew does the sod and bed restoration.
+A tree service handles the tree itself; a landscape service typically handles the yard cleanup after — the wood and rigging versus the sod and bed restoration.